matplotlib/matplotlib/doc/faq/howto_faq.rst

     show()

-It is *possible* to force matplotlib to draw after every command, which might be what you want when working interactively at the python console (see :ref:`mpl-shell`), but in a script you want to defer all drawing until the script has executed.
+However, it is *possible* to force matplotlib to draw after every command, which might be what you want when working interactively at the python console (see :ref:`mpl-shell`), but in a script you want to defer all drawing until the call to ``show``.
 This is especially important for complex figures that take some time to draw.
 :func:`~matplotlib.pyplot.show` is designed to tell matplotlib that you're all done issuing commands and you want to draw the figure now.

 .. note::

-    :func:`~matplotlib.pyplot.show` should be called at most once per script and it should be the last line of your script.
+    :func:`~matplotlib.pyplot.show` should typically only be called
+    at most once per script and it should be the last line of your script.
     At that point, the GUI takes control of the interpreter.
 If you want to force a figure draw, use :func:`~matplotlib.pyplot.draw` instead.

-Many users are frustrated by show because they want it to be a blocking call that raises the figure, pauses the script until the figure is closed, and then allows the script to continue running until the next figure is created and the next show is made.
+Many users are frustrated by ``show`` because they want it to be a blocking call that raises the figure, pauses the script until they close the figure, and then allow the script to continue running until the next figure is created and the next show is made.
 Something like this::